How to Automate Client Reporting as a Virtual Assistant (2026)

 How do I handle clients who use different project management tools?

 Zapier and Make both support all major PM tools (Asana, ClickUp, Notion, Monday.com, Trello).
 The workflow structure is identical regardless of which tool your client uses, only the trigger integration changes.
-Because you use the same column structure in every client’s Google Sheet, the Looker Studio dashboard and AI prompt template work without modification across all clients.
+Because you use the same column structure in every client’s Google Sheet, the Data Studio dashboard and AI prompt template work without modification across all clients.

 What happens when automation breaks or a Zap fails?